 By creating scheduled posts, the team can rest assured that content is getting posted on a regular basis.
 Additional benefits of automated posts include consistency, the ability to reach multiple time zones, and more free time for the marketing team to focus on other tasks.
 This approach allows the RipSkirt team to create and roll out a cohesive campaign that promotes their referral program along with all the other content they display.

 Creative underwear brand MeUndies uses Instagram Stories to promote its referral offer to give friends 20 percent off their first order and $20 in store credit for advocates.
-The brand uses personalized URLs (PURLs) as the referral mechanism, so it is easy for customers to copy and paste links into social posts and messenger apps for easy mobile sharing.
+The brand uses personalized URLs (PURLs) as the referral mechanism, so it is easy for customers to copy and paste their referral link into social posts and messenger apps for easy mobile sharing.

 Vacation rental brand Getaway uses paid social media ads through Facebook and Instagram to reach a broader audience and motivate existing customers to refer friends.
 Ads include a “$25 off your next getaway” call to action for its “Give $25, get $25” referral offer and compelling graphics to inspire sharing.
 The company has also pinned a Story on its Instagram page with the title “Refer a Friend” so users can always access the content and refer friends.

 This approach has several benefits.
 First, users see ads on multiple social channels, which reinforces the referral program and makes it feel more integrated with the brand.
 Paid ads also allow the brand to target specific audiences and maximize ROI.
 Additionally, Facebook and Instagram allow remarketing, so people who visited the company’s website will continue to be reminded of the referral program as they scroll through social media.